jmettraux/eurotrash/src/_creatures.md

 * HD: 9
 * AC: 14
-* Attack: +7, 2 × Tusk (2d4) or 1 × Trample (4d8)
+* Attack: +7, 1 × Tusk (2d8) or 1 × Trample (4d8)
 * Morale: 8
 * Size: medium
 * Move: 40ft 12m 8sq F
 * DCs: str22 con17 dex09 int03 wis12 cha06
 * Skills: _Spy_ +2, _Swim_ +1

-Not European per se, but Europe has seen them in its Antiquity.
+_Loxodonta africana_ Not European per se, but they've seen the Alps.

-_Trampling Charge_ TODO
+_Trampling_ 3 in 4 chances of getting trampled by an adjacent elephant.

+_Charge_ if the elephant charged for at least 60ft 18m 12sq tt before attacking, it gets a +2 to its tusk attack and deals an extra 1d8 damage.
+Target falls prone if hit.